 When the number of concurrent connections reaches the upper limit, the server denies

-additional connection attempts.
-For example, if the server receives a new HTTP request,
+subsequent connection attempts.
+For example, when the server receives a new HTTP request,

-the server processes the request, returns a response, and closes the connection.
-If
+the server processes the request, returns a response, and then closes the connection.

-the connection remains open, the server must establish a new connection when it receives
+If the connection remains open, the server must establish a new connection when the

-another HTTP request.
-If all connections remain open, the server stops responding
+server receives another HTTP request.
+If all connections remain open, the server stops

 The Slowloris attacks exploit the features of HTTP.
 An HTTP request starts with

-Transactions and pages that consume large amounts of resources in web services are vulnerable to HTTP flood attacks in high concurrency scenarios, for example, paging and sharding.
-If the page size is too large, frequent paging will consume large amounts of resources.
+Transactions and pages that consume large amounts of resources in web services are vulnerable to HTTP flood attacks in high concurrency scenarios, such as paging and sharding.
+If the page size is excessively large, frequent paging consumes large amounts of resources.

 The attacks are hybrid attacks.
-Operations that are performed frequently and have the features of real user operations are identified as HTTP flood attacks.
-For example, if a website is accessed by ticketing software, the access can be identified as an HTTP flood attack.
+Operations that are frequently performed and have the features of real user operations are identified as HTTP flood attacks.
+For example, if a website is accessed by a ticket bot, the access can be identified as an HTTP flood attack.